-There was little doubt I’d hooked a fish.
+There was little doubt I had hooked a fish.
 As soon as my arm went up it was yanked back down.
-It happened so quickly I nearly lost the line, but at the last moment my left hand sprang up to save it.
+It happened so quickly I nearly lost the line.
+But at the last moment my left hand sprang up to save it.

 Saving it, however, didn’t mean I had control of the line.
 I had no control.
 The fish had control.
-And now that he had it, he was exercising the most basic law of nature — he who is faster and stronger survives.
-Being smart is also important, but we were well past that point now.
+And now that he had it he was exercising the most basic law of nature — he who is faster and stronger survives.
+Being smart is also important, but we were well past that point.

 Three strikes –YOU’RE OUT!